jerakia/jerakia/doc/quickstart_puppet.md

 ## Hiera Compatiblity ##

-Jacaranda has the concept of a namespace and a key, by default the file lookup datasource will look for _key_ in `<datadir>/<scope>/<namespace>.yml` - in order to retain Hieras way of doing things, which is to lookup `<namespace>::<key>` in a file called `<datadir>/<scope>.yml` a plugin _hiera_compat_ has been provided.
+Jerakia has the concept of a namespace and a key, by default the file lookup datasource will look for _key_ in `<datadir>/<scope>/<namespace>.yml` - in order to retain Hieras way of doing things, which is to lookup `<namespace>::<key>` in a file called `<datadir>/<scope>.yml` a plugin _hiera_compat_ has been provided.
 To enable this in your lookup simply add the directive to the lookup block and the request key and namespace will automatically get re-written on the fly

       lookup :default do
         datasource :file, {
           :format => :yaml,
-          :docroot => '/etc/jacaranda/data',
+          :docroot => '/etc/jerakia/data',
           :searchpath => [
             scope[:environment],
             global